paulasosa/frontend-developer/reto100/readme.md

 Day 1.
 - First open all the files like .gitignore, readme, index1, with git bash, do the commits and push to github!.

+Day 2.
+- Starting with styles, with a little color and justify and do a little responsive design.

 If you are here, please come one and see my portfolio!